 Keep in mind, however, that little support exists for vitamin E helping to reduce the appearance of wrinkling, discoloration, or other signs of skin aging.
 It plays an important role in the prevention of premature skin aging, but is not necessarily an ingredient that can help reduce said signs of aging.

 Because it is such a thick, dense oil, vitamin E makes for a great moisturizer, especially for people with dry skin.
 Apply it onto your cuticles or hands to hydrate stubborn dry patches.
-Be careful about applying pure vitamin E onto your face.
-Since it is a thick oil, we recommend looking for a serum or cream formulated with vitamin E (more on that below) instead.
+Be careful about applying pure vitamin E onto your face, since it is so thick.
+Dr. Mariwalla says she loves serums and moisturizers that incorporate vitamin E for extra hydration.

-Now that you know what vitamin E can do for y our skin, shop some of our favorite skin care products from the L’Oréal portfolio of brand that are formulated with the ingredient.
+Now that you know what vitamin E can do for your skin, shop some of our favorite skincare products that are formulated with the ingredient.

 This serum is an antioxidant lover’s dream.
-It boasts a maximized concentration of pure, stable resveratrol synergistically enhanced with baicalin, and vitamin E. As for what it can do, the formula can help neutralize free radical damage, and protect and strengthen the skin’s natural defenses.
-See our full review of SkinCeuticals Resveratrol B E here.
+It boasts a combination of stable resveratrol enhanced with baicalin and vitamin E. The formula helps neutralize free radical damage, and protects and strengthens the skin’s moisture barrier.
+See our full review of the SkinCeuticals Resveratrol B E here.

 Remember when we said antioxidants and SPF make a great team?
 Instead of applying them separately, reach for this sunscreen that is formulated with antioxidants like vitamin E as well as broad-spectrum SPF 60 to protect skin against harmful free radicals and UV rays.

 This cream is packed with retinol, niacinamide and vitamin E to soften the appearance of fine lines and minimize dark spots.
 The smart pump packaging releases just a pea-size amount of product at a time, which is the recommended dosage for retinol.